johnrbrooks/Sudoku-Game/README.md

 [Wireframe](https://www.figma.com/file/HYcqy2Dh2Mqh0RbSNuLTBX/Sudoku-Game-Wireframe?type=whiteboard&node-id=0%3A1&t=DCz2ihIqRPE9vD0F-1)

 ## Functionality
-1. Refresh loads one of a collection of Sudoku puzzles
+1. Level Selection loads a puzzle of that level of difficulty
 2. The user is able to input numbers in empty squares with the use of either the keyboard or through buttons in the browser
-3. The app will check to see if the user has won once all squares have been filled in
+3. The app will check to see if the user has won once all squares have been filled and the solve button is clicked.
 4. All originally empty squares must be editable throughout gameplay
 5. There should be an option to place numbers of a different color into squares as temporary placeholders (guesses) to be tested during gameplay
 6. The puzzles should be of varying difficulty and the user should be able to select the difficulty of the puzzle they would like to attempt